Search for a third-generation leptoquark coupled to a $\tau$ lepton and a b quark through single, pair, and nonresonant production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The uncertainty in the \PZ boson \pt reweighting is conservatively estimated by varying the simulation-to-data correction factors up and down by 50\%.
 Similarly, an uncertainty is assigned to the modeling of the \PQt quark \pt in simulated \ttbar, which was found to differ between data and simulation~\cite{CMS:2021vhb, ATLAS:2022xfj, ATLAS:2022mlu}.
 Distributions of \STMET and $\chi$ with differing shapes are created by applying corrections to the simulated \PQt quark pt distribution of the form described in Section 3 of Ref.~\cite{CMS:2021iuw} but with a much larger range of variations in order to ensure that the final fit is only weakly constrained by this uncertainty.
 Owing to large pre-fit uncertainties, the \PZ boson and \PQt quark \pt distributions are modeled using data in the \emu and \mumu regions in the final maximum likelihood fit.

-The shape uncertainties due to the renormalization and factorization scales \muR and \muF are computed by taking the envelope of all variations, varying each scale simultaneously by the same or a by different factor (0.5, 1, or 2) while keeping the total yield constant.
+The renormalization and factorization scales \muR and \muF used in the event generation depend on the process simulated and the generator used.
+They are either set to fixed values or are related to kinematic properties of the individual generated events.
+The shape uncertainties due to these scales are obtained by varying \muR and \muF simultaneously by the same or a different factor (0.5, 1, or 2) while keeping the total yield constant and taking the envelope of all variations.
 Extreme combinations of $(\muR,\,\muF)$ varied by factors of $(0.5,\,2)$ or $(2,\,0.5)$ are excluded.
 Similarly, the shape uncertainties due to the PDFs are taken into account by creating a symmetric envelope~\cite{PDF_uncertainty}.

 Finally, uncertainties related to the limited number of simulated events are taken into account with the Barlow--Beeston-lite approach~\cite{Barlow-Beeston,Barlow-Beeston-Conway}.
 They are considered for all bins of the distributions that are used to extract the results.
 They are uncorrelated across the different samples and across the bins of a single distribution.